| | | |

 Frequently, teams do not select their own members, but have

+to work with those whom management has pre-selected.
 If team members are not competent in their field of expertise,

 the team must ensure proper training for them and set goals